cefet-rj-dal/daltoolboxdp/examples/autoencoder/autoenc_stacked_ed.md

 ## Stacked Autoencoder (encode-decode)

+Multiple dense layers compress inputs to a bottleneck and then decode to reconstruct.
+Layer depth increases representational capacity, while the bottleneck enforces compactness, with reconstruction loss guiding learning.

 This example demonstrates a Stacked Autoencoder to encode time-series windows (p -> k) and reconstruct them (k -> p), enabling evaluation of reconstruction quality.

 Prerequisites